Don't Use Finland as a Case Against Baby Reading

 Reading is a valued skill in Finnish cultures.
 Early readers are seen as talented and people who read a lot are respected."

 Lerkkanen says that reading studies in other languages have found that reading is a cumulative process.
 Those with an initial advantage in reading progress at a faster rate.
 Good readers become better and poor readers become worse over time.
 This does not seem to happen with the Finnish language.
 Due to the ease of learning Finnish, poor readers are quickly able to catch up.
 The fact that so many preschool students in Finland learn to read likely benefits poor readers too.
 Schools with few poor readers can more easily focus on these kids and help them catch up.
 This would probably be a much more difficult task if most students entered school unable to read.

 In Learning to Read, Lerkkanen says that school age readers in Finland do catch up with preschool readers very quickly.

-So, even in Finnish early readers maintain an advantage over later school-age readers, even if it is a less than in other languages.
+So, even in Finland early readers maintain an advantage over later school-age readers, even if it is a less than in other languages.